kianwoon/ai_projects_sys_monitoring/readme.md

 4. The script will:
    - Capture dashboard images every minute
    - Process the image to detect service status
-   - Send email and WhatsApp alerts when services are detected as down
+   - Send targeted notifications to service-specific teams when services are down
    - Print status updates to the console

 Press Ctrl+C to stop monitoring.